Rajsingh-01/Movingslidebar/README.md

 # Movingslidebar
-this repository created by HTML CSS &amp; JAVASCRIPT Bootstrap
+This repository is based on basic website Move.it and it is created by HTML CSS JAVASCRIPT BOOTSTRAP